-The river's volume has dropped more than 19 percent during a recent drought.
-It has gripped the region since 2000.
+The river's volume has dropped more than 19 percent during a drought that has gripped the region since 2000.
 A shortage of rain and snow can account for only about two-thirds of that decline.
-This is according to the hydrology researchers.
-Brad Udall teaches at Colorado State University.
-Jonathan Overpeck teaches at the University of Arizona.
+This is according to hydrology researchers Brad Udall of Colorado State University and Jonathan Overpeck of the University of Arizona.

 Their study was published in the journal Water Resources Research.
-The scientists concluded that the rest of the decline is due to a warming atmosphere.
-It has been induced by climate change, they believe.
-The change is drawing more moisture out of the Colorado River Basin's waterways, snowbanks, plants and soil.
-The reduced moisture is because of evaporation and other means.
+They concluded that the rest of the decline is due to a warming atmosphere induced by climate change.
+The change is drawing more moisture out of the Colorado River Basin's waterways, snowbanks, plants and soil by evaporation and other means.

-Their projections could signal big problems for cities and farmers.
-They live across the 246,000-square-mile basin.
+Their projections could signal big problems for cities and farmers across the 246,000-square-mile basin.
 The area spans parts of seven states and Mexico.
-The river supplies water to about 40 million people.
-In addition, it supplies water to 6,300 square miles of farmland.
+The river supplies water to about 40 million people and 6,300 square miles of farmland.

 The Colorado River and its two major reservoirs, Lake Mead and Lake Powell, are already overtaxed.
 Water storage at Mead was at 42 percent of capacity Feb.
 22. Powell was at 46 percent.

 Water managers have said that Mead could drop low enough to trigger cuts next year in water deliveries to Arizona and Nevada.
-They would be the first states affected by shortages.
-This could occur under the multistate agreements and rules that govern the system.
+They would be the first states affected by shortages under the multistate agreements and rules governing the system.

 But heavy snow in the West this winter may keep the cuts at bay.
-Snowpack in the Wyoming and Colorado mountains provides much of the Colorado River's water.
-It has ranged from 120 to 216 percent of normal.
+Snowpack in the Wyoming and Colorado mountains that provide much of the Colorado River's water ranged from 120 to 216 percent of normal.
 This was as of Feb.
 23.